Metronidazole, tablets 250 mg 40 pcs

 – Peripheral sensory neuropathy.

-– The development of encephalopathy (e.g., confusion) and subacute cerebellar syndrome (impaired coordination and synergism of movements, ataxia, dysarthria, gait disturbances, nystagmus and tremor) have been reported and are reversed after withdrawal of metronidazole.
+– The development of encephalopathy (for example, confusion) and subacute cerebellar syndrome (impaired coordination and synergism of movements, ataxia, dysarthria, gait disturbances, nystagmus and tremor), which reverse after discontinuation of metronidazole, have been reported.

 – Aseptic meningitis.